gunnar2k/rate-limiting-poc/README.md

 # Rate limiting – poc

-Rate-limiting outbound requests to match an external service API limits, where the limits are set per organization/group.
+Rate-limiting outbound requests to match an external service API limits, where the rate and concurrency limits are set per organization/group.

-## Overview

 ![Overview](./docs/overview.png)